Executive Summary

 Mandates From the Top

-In talking with managers that drive customer experience, we hear a common refrain: Managers are so busy keeping up with the day-to-day that they don’t have time to be strategic.
+In discussions with managers who drive customer experience, we hear a common refrain: Managers are too busy with day-to-day tasks to be strategic.

-McKinsey & Co.2 looked at the consumer decision journey and found that in many companies, different parts of the organization undertake specific customer-facing activities—including informational web sites, PR, and loyalty programs.
-Funding is opaque.
-A number of executives are responsible for each element, and they don’t coordinate their work or even communicate.
-These activities must be integrated and given appropriate leadership.
+McKinsey & Co. looked at the consumer decision journey.
+They found that in many companies, different parts of the organization undertake specific customer-facing activities.
+These include informational websites, PR, and loyalty programs.
+Funding is often opaque.
+Several executives are responsible for each element, but they do not coordinate their work or even communicate.
+Therefore, these activities must be integrated and given appropriate leadership.

-Managers are so busy keeping up with the day-to-day that they don’t have time to be strategic.
+Managers are often so busy keeping up with the daily task to be strategic.

 Checklist for Success

-• Content silos are tied to inefficient operations and inaccurate information.
-By having content sourced from a single repository, internal users will always pull from the most current source.
+- Content silos lead to inefficient operations and inaccurate information.
+By sourcing content from a single repository, internal users will always access the most current information.

-• Content reuse is delivering the same information in multiple instances – regardless of the ‘how’ (paper, PDF, mobile, etc.).
+- Content reuse means delivering the same information in multiple instances.
+This applies regardless of the format (paper, PDF, mobile, etc.).
 Reuse allows for a consistent message using the latest content.
-Reuse allows Marketing, Training, Tech Pubs and Service to use the same core information (packaged differently and with different peripherals) in an automated manner.
+It also allows Marketing, Training, Tech Pubs, and Service to use the same core information.
+This information can be packaged differently and with different peripherals in an automated manner.

-• If you’re trying to become a more global enterprise, language translation is a critical part of the process.
-If you’re already translating content, reducing the cost of those efforts is likely an ongoing effort.
-Modular content (think of your content as LEGO™ blocks that can be used to build different deliverables) allows not only reuse – it significantly lowers translation costs because only the content ‘blocks’ that have changed are translated.
-And the process can be automated with minimal human intervention.
+- If you aim to become a more global enterprise, language translation is a critical part of the process.
+If you already translate content, reducing those costs is likely an ongoing effort.
+Modular content (think of your content as LEGO™ blocks that can build different deliverables) allows for reuse.
+Furthermore, it significantly lowers translation costs.
+This is because only the content ‘blocks’ that have changed are translated.
+The process can also be automated with minimal human intervention.

-• How customers want to be served, and how they want to engage with companies, has changed considerably in the past decade.
-The problem is that most service strategies haven’t followed suit, and this is hurting companies not just once but twice, through increased operating costs and decreased customer loyalty.
+- How customers want to be served and how they want to engage with companies has changed considerably in the past decade.
+The problem is that most service strategies have not followed suit.
+This hurts companies not just once but twice: through increased operating costs and decreased customer loyalty.

-• Customer service organizations use feedback about their products, services, and organizational processes so they can improve the quality of service they deliver.
-However, companies either inconsistently measure or fail to measure the success of their customers’ cross-channel journeys, as different functional organizations often manage channel s independently.
-Without these measurements, they cannot effectively support a customer throughout his or her customer service journey.3
+- Customer service organizations use feedback about their products, services, and organizational processes.
+This helps them improve the quality of service they deliver.
+However, companies either inconsistently measure or fail to measure the success of their customers’ cross-channel journeys.
+This is because different functional organizations often manage channels independently.
+Without these measurements, they cannot effectively support a customer throughout their service journey.3

 2https://www.mckinsey.com/business-functions/marketing-and-sales/our-insights/the-consumer-decision-journey